squawk7x/aQuteCardGame/README.md

 ## Game Control

 ### Mouse Controls
-- **Click on card**: Play the card onto the stack if it matches.
+- **Click on Card**: Play the card onto the stack if it matches.
 - **Click on Button →**: Activate next player.
 - **Click on Button ↓**: Draw a card (if player must draw a card).
 - **Click on Choosers**: Toggle decisions for '"♦", "♠", "♥", "♣"' , 'QUTE/CONTINUE', 'ALL/NEXT', 'PLUS/MINUS'.
-- **Click on FINISH**: Finishe round, count points and add points to score.
+- **Click on FINISH**: Finish round, count points and add points to score.
 - **Click on GAME**: Start a new game.